jessicaaudreylee/pheno-evo.github.io/README.md

 We are a group of scientists with diverse backgrounds and are interested in cool evolutionary stuff!
-We met at the 2019 [SFI Complex Systems Summer School]() -- the Pheno-evo model was a result of conversations we had there about microbial evolution.
+We met at the 2019 [SFI Complex Systems Summer School]() -- the Pheno-Evo Project was a result of conversations we had there about microbial evolution.
 Our goal is to use this model to study the evolution of phenotypic diversity in microbes in two-dimensional space.

-## Why is this interesting?
+### Why is this interesting?

+Microbes are generally thought of as simple, straight-forward model organisms.

-## What are we trying to do?
+### What are we trying to do?

-## What tools are we using to do this?
+### What tools are we using to do this?

 You can find information about our NetLogo model [here](https://ritwikavps.github.io/pheno-evo.github.io/phenoevonetlogo).